TatianaMraz/2KDent_ims-server_v1.0/readme.txt

             git push heroku master

 TO DO:
-- create order item model to be able to store multiple items in one order
-    - add created order item to order model
+- in models.py def item return not length but the name and quantity of the item